 How can something so wrong by so right!?

 From the diabolically dangerous duo of author Michael Wagner and artist Wayne Bryant comes the naughty and subversive So Wrong series, featuring twisted tales, odd ads, questionable life lessons and other forms of laugh-out-loud wrongness.
 But beware…

-Targeting 10-13 year old reluctant readers, but inclusive of all children, the So Wrong series is a hyperactive grab-bag of wit, warmth and wildness that includes:
+Perfect for 10-13 year olds, especially reluctant readers, the So Wrong series is a hyperactive grab-bag of wit, warmth and whackiness that includes:

-- short stories (like The Nappy, The Veree Hungree Caterpooper, Big Red Riding Hood and many more)
+- short stories (like The Nappy, The Veree Hungree Caterpooper, Betsy the Butt-Slapping Baby and many more)

 - satirical advertisements (for products such as The Parental Attitude Adjuster and Body Part ‘R’ Us)

-- suspect ‘life advice’ (from self-proclaimed Life Coach for Kids, Mitey Mikey)
+- some very dubious ‘life advice’ from self-proclaimed Life Coach for Kids, Mitey Mikey

 - visual treats galore

 - and laughs on every page.

 As two former reluctant readers themselves, Michael and Wayne have created the series they wish had existed when they were kids.